 - Make it fun by including your child in the prep!
 Let your kid help with shopping, it turns the fear into anticipation.
 I took my son to pick out all his favorite pudding & Gatorade flavors and we cleaned out a shelf just for him in the fridge before hand.
 He felt very special telling the nurse that he had a whole shelf just for him.

 - Buy some useful surprises for day of surgery.
 I bought a few dishwasher-safe character tumblers, helping prevent off dehydration.
+We also bought new books at library sale, special just for recovery.

 - Bring a stuffed animal to surgery if your child still sleeps with one.